-As a former resident of Alaska and a guide there for many years, I am very picky about tours!
-I love finding ones that are truly amazing, because a well thought out and affordable tour can be the highlight of a vacation, especially in Alaska!
+As a former resident of Alaska and a tour guide, I am very picky about tours.
+I love finding ones that are truly amazing, because an amazing tour can be the highlight of a vacation, especially in Alaska!
 In this article I’m going to share my absolute favorite day trip tours in Alaska, ones that I believe are worth planning your trip around.

 Alaska is a vast place and it’s so beneficial to get to meet people who live there and who have deep knowledge of the area you’re visiting.
 Your guide will know about natural history, cultural history, wildlife and geology and can help you go deeper in your knowledge and experience during your trip